d-led/luastackcrawler/README.md

 ------------

  * [lua](http://www.lua.org/) the language, Lua 5.1.4 from [luaforwindows](http://code.google.com/p/luaforwindows/), but it should work for every proper lua which is supported by LuaBridge
- * [LuaBridge](https://github.com/vinniefalco/LuaBridge) for the declarative bindings to Lua
+ * [LuaBridge](https://github.com/vinniefalco/LuaBridge) for the declarative bindings to Lua in a test (not required for using the stack crawler).
  * [BOOST library](http://www.boost.org/) for `boost::variant`, portable `shared_ptr` and some more

 License